Save the date!

 The programme will work directly with up to 21 teachers, from seven primary schools across Belfast, to support their pupils in developing critical thinking skills through creative practice in both drama and visual art.

 ‘Creative Teacher’ has grown out of Young at Art’s ‘Creative Child’ programme and will align with ‘The World Around Us’, part of the Key Stage 1 & 2 curriculum.
 Participating schools have been part of Young at Art’s Creative Child programme and other engagement programmes in previous years, meaning they already enjoy strong positive relationships with Young at Art and their artists.
 Supporting the home-school interface is at the core of Young of Art’s engagement programmes with these schools, a guiding principle which will continue through ‘Creative Teacher’.
+As this will be the first year of this project, it will also seek to support teachers in the new challenges faced in the classroom due to Covid-19 restrictions.

 This programme is fully funded by the Paul Hamlyn Foundation as part of their Teacher Development Fund.
 This fund aims to support teachers and school leaders to develop the necessary skills, knowledge, confidence and experience to deliver effective arts-based teaching and learning opportunities in the primary classroom and to embed learning through the arts in the curriculum.